IlMusu/IlMusuEnchantmentsMod/README.md

 1. Unearthing Enchantment

 ## ATTRACTION ENCHANTMENT (III)
-The <b>Attraction Enchantment</b> makes the items, that are lying on the ground near the player, move toward him: the
+The <b>Attraction Enchantment</b> makes the items, that are lying on the ground near the player, move toward him: at the maximum level, the attraction distance is 8 blocks.

 <details>
 <summary><b>Details here</b></summary>